ctkjose/v-book/src/en/functions.md

     println(result)     // Output: 8
 }
 ```
-In V, functions can return multiple values.
+Functions can return multiple values.
 To do so we first modify our function declaration to now list the different data types that will be returned.
 The `return` statement can now return multiple values by listing the values to be returned in order separated by a coma `,`.

 ```v
 fn calculate(a int, b int) (int, int) {